 Stress is a given, whether it's experienced in response to major life events or minor everyday occurrences.
 When life is going okay, your stress ebbs and flows.
 It's kind of like one of those little kiddie roller coasters - all small peaks and tiny dips.

-The stress experienced after the death of a love one is kind of like the ‘Mega Mind-Blowing Super Stress Coaster’, except grief has a greater number of uncomfortable peaks and goes on for an unpleasantly long time.
+The stress experienced after the death of a loved one is kind of like the 'Mega Mind-Blowing Super Stress Coaster', except grief has many uncomfortable peaks and goes on for an unpleasantly long time.

-In comparing the above roller coasters, many people would say the middle one looks to be the most dangerous.
-However when it comes to stress, research has shown that everyday, ongoing, chronic stress can be just as harmful to mental and physical health as experiencing a major stressful event.
-So lucky you, the ‘Grief Coaster’ (coaster #3) includes a little bit of both.
-What a thrill.
+Which roller coaster looks the most threatening to you?
+Many people would say the middle one looks the most dangerous, but research has shown that everyday, ongoing, chronic stress can be just as harmful as a major stressful event to your mental and physical well-being.
+So lucky you, the 'Grief Coaster' includes a major life event and ongoing chronic stress.
+What a thrill!

 Stress in Grief:

-It’s impossible to parse the stress experienced as a result of a loved one’s death out from normal every day stress.
-So when conceptualizing stress in grief, it may be wise to accept that all your stress is now swirling around in one big stress cauldron – making stress soup – yum.
+It's impossible to parse the stress experienced as a result of a loved one's death out from normal everyday stress.
+For that reason, when conceptualizing stress in grief, it may be wise to accept that all your stress is now swirling around in one big stress cauldron - making stress soup - yum.
 That said, here are a few basic reasons why stress levels may increase dramatically after the death of a loved one.
-In the interest of time, we’re unable to write an exhaustive list.
+In the interest of time (and your attention span), we're unable to write an exhaustive list.

 Change: Many people will find that after the death of their loved one they have to adjust to a life that looks nothing like it used to.
 Like one domino knocking down the next, the death of a loved one can cause secondary loss after secondary loss, which means an immense amount of change.